WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 * [10 February 2021](#date-10-february-2021)
 * [Template](#template-date-dd-month-yyyy)

-### Date: 27 October 2021
+### Date: 24 November 2021

 #### Who did you help this week?

-* Lab - I was the goatherd last week!
 * GE and ME - mentoring.

 #### Who helped you this week?

-* KW - thanks for the super chat last night about my new project idea.
+* MS - had a mentoring chat - I as I was feeling a bit stressed at the beginning of last week.

 #### What did you achieve?

-* Data paper - working on fig3 data workflow/ wiki with AP.
+* Data paper - finished fig3 data workflow/ wiki with AP - there is a hold up with SG getting access to computer.
 * More Github training with AP - working on newsletter together.
-* Turing Way bookdash planning committee and organising the openpublishing fest workshop with EP and RA.
+* Turing Way - bookdash and running the openpublishing fest workshop with EP and RA.
-* Wrote a blog for SSI about my experience having a coding mentor - podcast to come!
-* Ran a reproducible research workshop at Durham uni with another SSI fellow.
+* Ran a reproducible research workshop at Durham uni with another SSI fellow and open science intro workshops.
-* Did train the trainer training with Elixir.

 #### What did you struggle with?